tmtxt/n4js.el/README.md

 the whole buffer to neo4j shell process
 - `n4js-send-dwim`: send the current region if active, otherwise send the paragraph at point to neo4j shell process
+- `n4js-switch-to-buffer`: switch to neo4j shell buffer if exist, otherwise, start a new one

 # 5. Tips